gohugoio/hugoDocs/content/en/templates/lists.md

 ### By Page Parameter in Date Format

 The following template takes grouping by `date` a step further and uses Go's layout string.
+The custom parameter must be in full ISO 8601 date+time (e.g. `2020-01-19T01:52:33+01:00`) format; a subset like `2020-01-19T01:52` will not work.
 See the [`Format` function][] for more examples of how to use Go's layout string to format dates in Hugo.

 {{< code file="layouts/partials/by-page-param-as-date.html" >}}
 <!-- Groups content by month according to the "param_key" field in front matter -->